-Christina Alfandary is a member of our advisory board and the advisory board of RMG Acquisition Corporation II.
+Christina Alfandary is a member of our advisory board.
 She most recently served as Managing Director at GAMCO Investors, formerly Gabelli Asset Management Co., a leading ESG (Environmental, Social & Governance) & Sustainable Investing from 2015-2020.
 In that role, she worked across the organization with investment teams to integrate ESG considerations and help identify sustainable opportunities.
 Mrs. Alfandary has worked in the investment industry for 30 years across various roles in asset management, capital markets and municipal banking.
 She served Senior Managing Director & Co-Head of Nikko Asset Management Americas, Inc. from 2005 to 2015, working as part of its senior management team in a restructuring which grew the firm's asset significantly.
 While there in 2010, she helped launch an innovative green bond fund product developed in collaboration with the World Bank which enabled U.S. investors to invest in climate mitigation and adaptation projects.
 She oversaw the U.S. operations of the firm, including compliance and enterprise risk functions.
 Mrs. Alfandary started her career at Bankers Trust and Morgan Stanley in debt underwriting and later worked with large institutional asset management clients.
 She has been a guest lecturer at Fordham University on ESG & Impact Investing and currently serves as a Trustee of the Thacher School, a California Green Ribbon School.
 Mrs. Alfandary earned a Masters of Business Administration from Columbia Business School and a B.A. from Lewis & Clark College.
+Mrs. Alfandary is well qualified to serve as a member of the Board due to her extensive background in asset management, her expertise with ESG & Sustainable investments and her finance background.

-Jeffrey S. Bornstein is a member of our advisory board and the advisory board of RMG Acquisition Corporation II.
-Mr. Bornstein is the Founder, Principal and Co-Managing Partner of Whipstick Ventures LLC, an investment company focused on early stage companies with novel solutions across energy storage and efficiency, services, bio-tech and fin-tech.
+Jeffrey S. Bornstein is a member of our advisory board.
+Mr. Bornstein is the Founder, Principal and Co- Managing Partner of Whipstick Ventures LLC, an investment company focused on early stage companies with novel solutions across energy storage and efficiency, services, bio-tech and fin-tech.
 He also currently serves as the Managing Partner of Generation Capital Partners.
 Prior to founding Whipstick Ventures in 2018, he served as Vice Chairman and Chief Financial Officer of General Electric from 2013 to 2017.
 In this role, he focused on portfolio transformation, including the sale of the Appliances division of GE, executing the merger of GE Oil & Gas with Baker Hughes, the sale of businesses and assets of GE Capital worth over \$300 billion and GE's acquisition of Alstom, as well as driving down structural costs.
 Previously, Bornstein served as Senior Vice President and Chief Financial Officer of GE Capital for 12 years.
 During his tenure GE Capital grew earnings by four times.
-He played a pivotal role managing the company through the financial crisis and, subsequently, the on-boarding of the Federal Reserve as Regulator.
+He played a pivotal role managing the company through the financial crisis and, subsequently, the on-boarding of the Federal Reserveas Regulator.
 Bornstein mentored and developed a generation of Finance leaders that continue to lead GE, as well as, many other public and private companies.
 Bornstein originally joined GE in 1989 with the GE Power Systems' Financial Management Program.
-In 1992, he joined the GE Corporate Audit Staff and then became Executive Audit Manager.
+In 1992, he joinedthe GE Corporate Audit Staff and then became Executive Audit Manager.
 In 1996, he was named Chief Financial Officer for GE Aircraft Engine Services and Vice President in 1998.
-In 1999, he was promoted to Chief Financial Officer of GE Plastics and served in that role until 2002.
+In1999, he was promoted to Chief Financial Officer of GE Plastics and served in that role until 2002.
 He is a trustee of Northeastern University and on the board of Build On.
 He has also been involved in a number of youth programs.
 He received his B.S. in Business Administration from Northeastern University.